mozilla-metrics/grouperfish/docs/architecture.rst

 Storage
 -------

-The storage system stores everything
-It stores everything that is inserted into Grouperfish and makes it available for retrieval.
+The storage system stores that is inserted into Grouperfish and makes it available for retrieval.
 Under the hood, the Bagheera_ component is used to manage storage, indexing and caching.

 .. _Bagheera: https://github.com/mozilla-metrics/bagheera

 The Batch System
 ----------------